 Gaitore primarily has chhatris made of white marble.
 (Chhatris are dome-shaped structures or cupolas).
 Sandstone has also been used in Some Chhatris.
 These are one of the finest examples of fusion between Rajput & Mughal architecture spanning 220 years.
 White marble Chhatris features intricate carvings which are both exquisite and beautiful.
 I will not delve into history any further.
 Let me take you on a visual tour of Royal Gaitore in Jaipur.

 Nahargarh Fort in the background seems to add to its charm.

-It is apparent that with the efflux of time, the cenotaphs dedicated to the later rulers are not as intricate or big as the previous one.
-Probably, an indication of the wealth.
-Each structure is unique in terms of the architecture.
-The one below stands out as it departs from the typical Chhatri structures which dominate this site.
+The cenotaphs dedicated to the later rulers are not as intricate or as big as the previous one say that of Maharajah Sawai Jai Singh II.
+Probably, this is an indication of the fall in the wealth of state or change in the mindset.
+Each Chhatri structure is unique in terms of architecture.
+The below structure is built in Baradari style devoid of the typical Rajput dome or Chhatri structures.

 The one below is the most ornate and elaborate of all.
 This is Maharajah Sawai Madho Singh II Chhatri.

-In many ways, this particular structure reminds me of the Albert Hall museum because of similarity between architectural styles.
+In many ways, this particular structure reminds me of the Albert Hall Museum due to a similarity in architectural styles.

 The entrance gate featured below is not the main entrance to Gaitore.
 It’s a secondary entrance.
+I assume this must have been the original gate for this compound but as the requirement of space grew for more cenotaphs and place expanded, the gate was shifted closer towards the city.
 The main entrance is not as understated as this one.

 By the way, are you aware that Jaipur (and Rajasthan state as a whole) is still one of the leading places for stone sculpting & carving?
 Especially the one which uses white marble and sandstone?
 Rajasthani stone sculptors are always in demand across the World for stone sculpting work in the temples.
 Jaipur and Sikandara village are popular places to hunt for Murtis, idols, and sculptures made of white marble and sandstone.